sriharsha0806/sriharsha0806.github.io/content/authors/admin/_index.md

   url: "https://sirenalabs.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include  Deep Learning, specifically Model Compression techniques and Semantic Segmentation for Autonomous Navigation.
+bio: My Primary research area is Deep Learning, specifically Model Compression techniques and Semantic Segmentation for Autonomous Navigation.
+I am also interested in HealthCare and Internet of Things.

 interests:
 - Artificial Intelligence
 - Computer Vision
 - Speech Recognition
+- Internet of Things
+- HealthCare

 education:
   courses: